Roux-en-Y Gastric Bypass Surgery at Southcoast Health

 Weight Loss Services at Southcoast Health

 At Southcoast Health, you will be in great hands for your Roux-en-Y gastric bypass surgery.
 Our professionals are experienced and dedicated to bringing you a positive outcome from your procedure, and we will work with you every step of the way.
-Visit the Southcoast Center for Weight Loss to find out more about your bariatric surgery options, including Roux-en-Y gastric bypass.
+Visit the Southcoast Health Weight Loss Center to find out more about your bariatric surgery options, including Roux-en-Y gastric bypass.
 To learn more, please contact us today.